1Password/scim-examples/PREPARATION.md

 > **Note**
 >
-> In code and the command line, "1Password" is often referred to as `op`.
+> In code and on the command line, "1Password" is often referred to as `op`.
 For example, `op-scim`.

 ### Technical components